gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

-Either peers can initialize the remove a DTLS connection from the current SCTP association when it no longer the active one, i.e. when a newer DTLS connection is in use.
-It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maxium Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.
+Either peers can initialize the remove a DTLS connection from the current SCTP association when it is no longer the active one, i.e. when a newer DTLS connection is in use.
+It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.

 The closing of the DTLS connection when the SCTP association is in